Tufin/oasdiff/README.md

 `x-extensible-enum` was introduced by [Zalando](https://opensource.zalando.com/restful-api-guidelines/#112) and picked up by the OpenAPI community.
 Technically, it could be replaced with anyOf+classical enum but the `x-extensible-enum` is a more explicit way to do it.
 In most cases the `x-extensible-enum` is similar to enum values, except it allows adding new entries in messages sent to the client (responses or callbacks).
 If you don't use the `x-extensible-enum` in your OpenAPI specifications, nothing changes for you, but if you do, oasdiff will identify breaking changes related to `x-extensible-enum` parameters and properties.

+#### Optional Backwards Compatibility Checks
+You can use the `-include-checks` flag to include the following optional backwards compatibility checks:
+- response-non-success-status-removed

 #### Advantages of the New Breaking Changes Method
 - output is human readable